Trump consultant is trolling Democrats with Biden site that isn’t Biden’s

 Of the people who found the websites through search engines, 83% landed on Mauldin’s page, according to SimilarWeb.
 None of it was paid traffic.

 The website’s success was not accidental.
 Mauldin put it up well before Biden’s official website and aggressively pushed it out on Reddit, getting clicks and links and exposure.
-It had a big boost in May when a handful of media outlets — CNBC, The Daily Caller, CNET, among others — wrote stories about the fake page beating Biden’s, and all linked to it.
+It had a big boost in May when a handful of media outlets — The Daily Caller, CNET, among others — wrote stories about the fake page beating Biden’s, and all linked to it.
 Links from established media websites are weighted heavily by search engines.
 The New York Times is not linking to Mauldin’s websites to avoid further boosting them in search rankings.

 In recent weeks, as search companies became aware that Mauldin’s website was fake, it has fallen below the real Biden page.
 But it remains among the top results, and it already appears to have fooled people.